 Remove your sublimation print from the back and add a ribbon to hang on your tree.
 I think this may be my favorite with the background being that frosted glass!
 You could definitely sublimate over the entire ornament here as well.

-How to Finish Your Sublimation Ornaments
+How To Finish Your Sublimation Ornaments

 Once you have pressed your ornaments according to the directions, they are complete!
 With sublimation, there is no need for any additional sealer to make them permanent.
 Just add on your ribbon and start hanging.
-These ornaments will last for many years and you will have a tree full of great memories.
+These ornaments will last for many years, and you will have a tree full of great memories.

 I will say, however, that the glass sublimation ornaments are my absolute favorite!
 The frosted glass is stunning and an amazing way to make sublimation ornaments that everyone will love.